acm-uiuc/til/_til/ruby/edit-previous-parts-of-the-pry-buffer-history.md

+---
-# Edit Previous Parts Of The Pry Buffer History
+title: Edit Previous Parts Of The Pry Buffer History
+category: ruby
+---

 Each line of Ruby you enter into a Pry session is recorded with a number in the buffer history.
 Pry keeps this buffer history so that you can recall